Best Dressed at the 2019 Grammy Awards: Lady Gaga, Miley Cyrus and More

 Keslea Ballerini

-The country singer looked ethereal as she posed on the carpet at the 2019 Grammy Awards.
+The country singer looked ethereal as she posed on the carpet at the 2019 Grammy Awards in a Jenny Packham gown and Gucci shoes.

 Chelsea Lauren/Shutterstock